gbdev/pandocs/src/Palettes.md

 BGP1 color number 0, and so on.
 Thus, address $03 allows accessing the second (upper) byte of BGP0 color #1 via BCPD, which contains the color's blue and upper green bits.

-Data can be read from or written to the specified CRAM address through BCPD/BGPD.
+data can be read from or written to the specified CRAM address through BCPD/BGPD.
 If the Auto Increment bit is set, the index gets incremented after each **write** to BCPD.
 Auto Increment has no effect when **reading** from BCPD, so the index must be manually